 Fire drills are held twice a year.
 A notification giving the date and time of the planned fire drill is sent to tenants in advance.
-Tenants are requested to supply or update an existing list that shows the floor warden, assistant floor wardens, and searchers, and a current list of employees who would require assistance in case of relocation/evacuation.
+Tenants are requested to supply or update an existing list that shows the fire warden, assistant fire wardens, and searchers, and a current list of employees who would require assistance in case of relocation/evacuation.

-During a fire drill employees should move calmly and quickly to the nearest fire stair exit.
+During a fire drill - and in an actual fire emergency - employees should move calmly and quickly to the nearest fire stair exit, stage at the stairwell door, and listen for instructions over the public address system.
 Fire drills are conducted as follows:

-- Fire Life Safety personnel will be dispatched to the floor(s) where the fire drill is being performed. - The drill will commence with the activation of the fire alarm evacuation tone.

-- The Tenant Fire Life Safety Members on the affected floors observe the conduct of tenants and guests, ensuring that all areas of the floor are participating. - Floor wardens and assistant floor wardens are to assist in the evacuation of their assigned areas and close doors behind them.
+- Fire Life Safety personnel will be dispatched to the floor(s) where the fire drill is being performed. - The service elevators and the elevators within the affected passenger bank will not be recalled. - The drill will commence with the activation of a fire alarm pull station. - The Tenant Fire Life Safety Members on the affected floors observe the conduct of tenants and guests, ensuring that all areas of the floor are participating. - Fire wardens and assistant fire wardens are to assist in the evacuation of their assigned areas and close doors behind them.
 Searchers are checking restrooms, mail rooms, conference rooms, etc., as required. - After the drill has been successfully completed, an "all clear" announcement is made, and tenants may resume normal duties.